skarrmann/morizon/README.md

 This project is a direct modification of the Horizon project.
 The schematic and PCB have been modified to support this 5-row layout.

-Please refer to the [Horizon repository]([Horizon keyboard](https://github.com/skarrmann/horizon) for project documentation.
+Please refer to the [Horizon keyboard repository](https://github.com/skarrmann/horizon) for project documentation.
 Only Morizon-specific details are noted below!

 ## Current status